ArneBinder/recursive-embedding/README.md

 ## The rec-emb Embedding Model

 Create a single embedding for any tree in the forest.
 Use `reduce` to combine children and apply `map` along edges.
-Both functions *can* depend on the node data.
+Both functions *can* depend on the node data (at least one of them *should* depend on it).

 Implemented `reduce` functions:
  * summation